GENI-NSF/geni-tools/README-omni.txt

 This allows your calling script to:
  * Have its own private options
  * Programmatically set other omni options (like inferring the "-a")
- * Accept omni options (like "-f") in your script to pass along to omni
+ * Accept omni options (like "-f") in your script to pass along to Omni

 In the omni.call method:
  * argv is a list just like sys.argv